The EEA and Norway Grants Fund for Youth Employment

 Sharing experience and know-how

-Projects supported under the Fund are expected to benefit identified target groups within the 15 beneficiary countries, Ireland, Italy and Spain.
-Project partnerships may invite expertise partners from other EU member countries, the donor countries and international organisations to support the projects by sharing their expertise, experience and know-how.
+Projects supported under the Fund are expected to benefit identified target groups within the 15 beneficiary countries of the EEA and Norway Grants, Ireland, Italy and Spain.
+Project partnerships may include expertise partners from other EU member countries, the donor countries and international organisations to support the projects by sharing their expertise, experience and know-how.

 - European Commission (2016): First results of the Youth Employment Initiative